 A court may also order placement of an ignition interlock device for up to two years.
 Since a third DUI conviction may be classified as a Felony, any person facing their third or fourth DUI charge should call our seasoned Lawyers from Leifert & Leifert for assistance immediately.

-Increased Penalties for Higher BAC Levels
+Are there Increased Penalties for Higher BAC Levels?

 Florida also imposes increased punishments for drivers who have high BAC levels.
 Under Fla.
 Stat. §316.1932, a person convicted of their first DUI may face a prison term of up to nine months instead of six if their BAC is 0.15 percent or higher at the time of their arrest.